thiippal/AI2D-RST/README.md

 `examples`: Example visualisations used in this document.

+`reliability`: Scripts and data for measuring inter-annotator agreement.

 `utils`: Various utilities and convenience functions for working with AI2D-RST.

 ## Download the corpus